HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 {{ figure_markup(
   image="9_set_cookie2.png",
   caption="`Set-Cookie` in `private` and non private cacheable responses.", description="A bar chart showing `Set-Cookie` usage in `private` and non private cacheable responses.
 Of the desktop responses containing a `Set-Cookie` header, 4.6% use the `private` directive.
 95.4% responses can be cached by both private and public cache servers.
 Of the mobile responses containing a `Set-Cookie` header, 4.9% use the `private` directive.
-95.1% responses can be cached by both private and public cache servers., chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvridledKYJT8mHVVa5-x_TllkwbPsOaDg66iMWafxJq-KSLLfSHUaA6VoMyLnp9FFJ48vePGpiWQ5/pubchart?oid=97044455&format=interactive", sheets_gid="203111109", sql_file="set_cookie.sql"
+95.1% responses can be cached by both private and public cache servers.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvridledKYJT8mHVVa5-x_TllkwbPsOaDg66iMWafxJq-KSLLfSHUaA6VoMyLnp9FFJ48vePGpiWQ5/pubchart?oid=97044455&format=interactive", sheets_gid="203111109", sql_file="set_cookie.sql"